JacobFaller/Neo4j_Project_SteamGames/README.md

 # Neo4j Steam Games Graph Project

-This project constructs and explores a graph database of Steam games using Neo4j AuraDB and a curated Kaggle dataset.
-A minimal web application (Python + Flask) exposes predefined Cypher queries and includes at least one graph visualization directly in the browser.
+This project constructs and explores a graph database of Steam games using Neo4j AuraDB and a curated subset of a Kaggle dataset.
+A lightweight Streamlit web application exposes eight predefined Cypher queries, providing both tabular analytics and interactive graph visualizations.

-The focus is on graph modelling, query design, and visualization, not on building a feature-complete production system.
+The focus of this work is graph modelling, import strategy, Cypher query design, and visual reasoning — not the development of a large-scale production system.

-**📚 Table of Contents**
+# 📚 Table of Contents

 Dataset Overview

 Graph Data Model

+Schema Diagram

 Import Pipeline

-Web Application Architecture
+Web Application

-Planned Cypher Queries
+Implemented Queries

+Graph Visualization Features

 Project Structure

 Quick Start

-Graph Visualization

 Full Documentation

-**📁 Dataset Overview**
+# 📁 Dataset Overview

-<ins>Source:</ins> Kaggle - Steam Games Dataset (Author: Martin Bustos)
+Source: Steam Games Dataset (Kaggle — Martin Bustos)

-Due to file size constraints, the original CSV was split into two UTF-8 encoded parts before import.
+Due to AuraDB Free tier limitations (relationship cap ≈ 400k), only a subset of the original CSV was imported.
+The dataset was split into two UTF-8 parts, and a preliminary filtering stage removed games with zero recommendations (and earlier, those with both zero recommendations and zero rating).
-*NOTE: Only a subset of the "SteamGames_part_1_UTF8.csv" file contents is used.
-After the import of this, the Aura Free constraints had been reached already, preventin the use of the second file ("SteamGames_part_2.csv").*

-<ins>Retained columns (graph-relevant features):</ins>
+Fields used for graph modelling

-Name (primary entity)
+Name (primary identity)

 AppID